hughjonesd/betr/vignettes/Writing-experiments-with-betr.md

 ```

-Timeouts work by adding a `splusefresh:` header to the http request.
+Timeouts work by adding a `Refresh:` header to the http request.
 Client browsers
 will automatically refresh after the timeout is called.
 If the timeout expires,
 then the Timed stage returns `NEXT`.
 You may want to do something extra in this
 case, like set some default values, or record that the subject timed out.
 You